gwangmu/eng-to-hangul/README.md

  - Provide a friendlier interface to non-terminal or non-Linux users.
  - Draw the original English sentence below Hangul.
  - Support drawing regular Hangul sentences.
- - Pack annotated-ㄹ self-consonants to the final consonant of the previous letter if it doesn't have o,ne and its vowel is 'ㅓ'; otherwise, convert it to annotated-얼.

 </details>